 The Council for Higher Education (hereinafter - the CHE) is a statutory corporation that was established by the Higher Education Law 1958 (hereinafter - the CHE Law).
 The Council for Higher Education has not adopted any policy, nor has data been transferred to the World Information Centers (OECD, UNESCO).
 The student numbers were very low and reached a few thousand.
 The State of Israel was twice refused to join the Bologna reform, and there was no motivation to change it.
 Only in 2010 began an awakening expressed in 2012.
 According to the Ministry of Education's decision of 2001, the degrees in Israel will be adapted to the requirements of the Bologna Reform and the academic credit process in the United States.
+The Division for Evaluating Foreign Academic Degrees in the Ministry of Education is the authorized body in the State of Israel to evaluate the academic degrees of graduates of institutions of higher education from foreign countries, in comparison with corresponding academic degrees in Israeli institutions for the purpose of ranking and wages.
 The Department for Evaluation of Foreign Academic Degrees is the official authority in the State of Israel to evaluate academic degrees to graduates from foreign academic institutions, in comparison to Israeli academic degrees from Israeli academic institutions for salary grading purpose.
-Evaluation of the degrees is based on the criteria and regulations the department operates with: "Rachlevsky

-Regulations" [93] and the regulations for evaluation of distance learning academic degrees and Ph.D. degrees.
+Evaluation of the degrees is based on the criteria and regulations the department operates with: "Rachlevsky Regulations" [93] and the regulations for evaluation of distance learning academic degrees and Ph.D. degrees.
+The certificate issued by the department is used for purpose of employment and salary ranking within the State of Israel, mainly at the civil service sector and also for application of vacant positions within it.
 The Department for Evaluation of Foreign Academic Degrees evaluates degrees from foreign academic institutions and extensions of foreign academic institutions operating in Israel, with an operating license issued to them by the Israeli Council for higher education, and applied with all the relevant law.

 Strengthening internationalism in higher education - Inbound foreign student.
-The national mechanism responsible for international policies in higher education in Israel is the Council for Higher Education [175].
+The national mechanism responsible for international policies in higher education in Israel is the Council for Higher Education [188].
 The Council decided on a clear policy in 2015 (2012 Amendment).
 The main motivation for the CHE / PBC in promoting internationalism in higher education is to raise the level and competitiveness of the Israeli academic system [19, 346 p.].
 According to Bartel [14, 42 p.] there is no doubt that international advancement in Israeli academia may have many advantages - for the institutions themselves, for Israeli students and faculty, and for the State of Israel as a whole.
-The Council proposes three main functions of the CHE / PBC [175]:
+The Council proposes three main functions of the CHE / PBC [185]:

-- Determination of national policy and planning vision, goals, coordination and follow-up. - Working with academic institutions on issues such as budgetary and academic regulation, initiating processes in institutions to formulate a vision, strategies and goals, initiating processes for building appropriate infrastructures in institutions, consulting institutions in building collaborations, international planning and marketing strategy. - Working with the international audience concentrated marketing and branding efforts for Israeli academia, running scholarship programs and grants for outstanding students, information assistance, visas, health insurance, banks and the like.
+- Determination of national policy and planning vision, goals, coordination and follow-up. - Working with academic institutions on issues such as budgetary and academic regulation, initiating processes in institutions to formulate a vision, strategies and goals, initiating processes for building appropriate infrastructures in institutions, consulting institutions in building collaborations, international planning and marketing strategy. - Working with the international audience concentrated marketing and branding efforts for Israeli academia, running scholarship programs and grants for outstanding students, information assistance, visas, health insurance, banks and the like. - Israeli academic collaborations can be grouped into three groups research, teaching, and capacity building.